 For example, after finishing your 8-week couch-to-5K training and running in your first race, reflect on what worked and what did not.
 Also celebrate by treating yourself to your favorite meal or posting a great finish-line photo on social media.

 Recognizing you are a chronic starter but not a strong finisher is an important first step to learning to follow through.
-By learning from these five tips, you can be on the road to continued success in no time!
+By learning from these five tips, you can learn to be better at finishing what you start!

 Follow Us On